perilloArt3159/customer-management-system/README.md

 $ cp .env.example .env
 ```

-* In your `.env` file, if you disagree with the defaults, set up your correct Database Credentials.
+* In your `.env` file, if you disagree with the defaults, set up your correct parameters.
 Take note for the `DB_DATABASE` parameter, the database must be created prior in MySQL.

 ```bash
 APP_NAME="Customer Management System"